-Check-out our recent trip updates!
+Check-out our past trip updates!

 The false albacore fishing has been incredible this past week, with water temps still hanging @ 66.4 degree mark, out front.
 We cast off the dock just before 5am, in search of the first migrating wave of striped bass...there were bunker pods everywhere, as far as the eye could see, a quick throw of net and we begun live-lining a few bunker on the edge of the schools hoping to hook a few trophy takers before the fleet arrived.
 Our early morning bites were soft, resulting in only three decent runoffs, and a pulled hook.
 Mixed in with the bunker was a tremendous amount of rain bait, once the sun came up, it was game on for the Albies!
 Fish breaking and bait spraying action ensued for the next several hours!
 We also got a surprise visit from T.J.
 Ott on the "Hot Tuna" making his way south to North Carolina's Outer Banks for the next installment of "Wicked Tuna" ~ Outer Banks.
 We look forward to getting you on this amazing hot Albie bite!